false

 Upskilling means teaching an employee additional skills that they can readily apply in their professional roles.
 “Hard skills” describe a specific practice, like coding.
 “Soft skills” describe essential practices like listening or empathy that help people interact more effectively.
 Critical thinking skills are a prime example of an area that can be developed through upskilling.

-In terms of upskilling through training, you might want to help your employees enhance their communication skills so that they can collaborate better with other teams.
+In terms of upskilling through employee training, you might want to help people enhance their communication skills so that they can collaborate better with others.
 On the other hand, you might want to help your team members specialize in more refined roles or fields within your company.

 CYPHER is U.S. News’ Top LMS for Personalized Skills Development